pentalpha/tfbs-studies/README.md

 - [bedIntersectWaWbTFBSinGenesFiltered.tsv](http://177.20.147.141/~pitagoras/TF-findings/results/bedIntersectWaWbTFBSinGenesFiltered.tsv)

 ### Task 2.2 Transcription Factor representativity in tissues
+> Here’s how you do it for RPKM: First, count up the total reads in a sample and divide that number by 1,000,000 – this is our “per million” scaling factor.
+Then, divide the read counts by the “per million” scaling factor.
+This normalizes for sequencing depth, giving you reads per million (RPM).
+Finally, divide the RPM values by the length of the gene, in kilobases.
+This gives you RPKM.
+(RNA-Seq blog)

+> FPKM is very similar to RPKM.
+RPKM was made for single-end RNA-seq, where every read corresponded to a single fragment that was sequenced.
+FPKM was made for paired-end RNA-seq.
+With paired-end RNA-seq, two reads can correspond to a single fragment, or, if one read in the pair did not map, one read can correspond to a single fragment.
+The only difference between RPKM and FPKM is that FPKM takes into account that two reads can map to one fragment (and so it doesn’t count this fragment twice). (also RNA-Seq blog)

 Now we want to calculate, for each transcription factor, the sum of the FPKMs (of each tissue) of the genes which have binding sites to that transcription factor.
 The resulting table would have the following columns:

 tfName | adipose_tissue | adrenal_gland | ... | genesWithBS | mean | stDeviation